- Tesco is considering exiting the Asian market

 - The commodities seller is contemplating selling the Malaysian and Thailand branches.

 - Tesco’s CEO Dave Lewis will be exiting the company in 2020.

 Tesco, Britain’s largest retailer, is contemplating taking a step back from its initial plan to conquer the global markets.
-If a recent revelation is anything to go, the commodities retailer may soon shut down its Asian operations, in Malaysia and Thai.
+If a recent revelation is anything to go by, the commodities retailer may soon shut down its Asian operations, in Malaysia and Thailand.

 Tesco is celebrating its 100th anniversary amid a recovery plan for its UK operations following a recent dramatic accounting scandal.

 The company’s CEO in October declared that Tesco had fully recovered from the scandal and that he would step down the next summer.

 In a Sunday statement, the company stated that: “Tesco confirms that, following inbound interest, it has commenced a review of the strategic options for its businesses in Thailand and Malaysia, including an evaluation of a possible sale of these businesses”.

 The retailer’s officials also stated that the plan was still at its infancy and that no further information could be availed to the public at the time.